witt3rd/witt3rd.github.io/_drafts/keras.markdown

     syn1 += l1.T.dot(l2_delta)
     syn0 += X.T.dot(l1_delta)
 ```

-We have used a slightly different implementation in our sample
+(We have used a slightly different implementation in our sample.)

+To run:
 ```bash
 source activate keras
 cd keras/xor-numpy